joakim/kay/README.md

 host greet "Joe"  --> "Hey, Joe!"
 ```

-A method (`=>`) is simply syntactic sugar for a 1-receptor cell.
+A method (`=>`) is simply syntactic sugar for a 1-receptor cell, like the `host` above.
 Slots are lexically scoped, so when assigned to a slot, methods become local functions of the cell they're defined in and any of its nested cells.
 An inline method implicitly returns the result of its expression, as this example shows:

 ```lua
 double: '(number)' => number * 2